orangekame3/qasmtools/README.md

 * **QASM 3.0 Parsing**: Parses OpenQASM 3.0 files into an Abstract Syntax Tree (AST).
 * **QASM 3.0 Formatting**: Formats QASM 3.0 files to adhere to a consistent style.
+* **QASM 3.0 Linting**: Checks QASM files for style and semantic issues using configurable YAML-based rules.
 * **VSCode Extension**: Provides language support for OpenQASM 3.0 in Visual Studio Code with syntax highlighting, formatting, and Language Server Protocol (LSP) integration.

 ## Installation